 You will keep in perfect peace all who trust in you, all whose thoughts are fixed on you!

 This is the second week of Advent when we consider Peace.
-I’ve been asking myself, “What is peace; where is peace?”
-We can consider many kinds of peace in our lives: peace of mind, peace of body; we pray for world peace, and seek peace within our own relationships and our very souls.
+We may have asked ourselves, “What is peace; where is peace?”
+We encounter many kinds of peace in our lives: peace of mind, peace of body; we pray for world peace, and seek peace within our own relationships and our very souls.

-Some say we must look at peace, as with all things, from more than one perspective to truly understand it.
+We must look at peace from more than one perspective to truly understand it.
 We can look at it from ‘out there’ and from ‘in here’.
-We can look at it as it relates to ‘us and them’, or ‘them and them’, or ‘me and you’.
+We can look at it as it relates to ‘us and them’ or ‘me and you’.

-‘Out there’ is easy to see; it is what our minds know.
+‘Out there’ is easy to understand; it is what our minds know.
 Peace, we are told in dictionaries, is a state of harmony characterized by the lack of conflict.
-This lack of conflict can apply to interpersonal relationships as well as international relationships on a global level.
+This lack of conflict can apply to interpersonal relationships on a personal level as well as international relationships on a global level.
 From this perspective, peace is easy to measure: are we, or are we not, in conflict with someone or something?

 True peace is a precursor to finding the Kingdom of Heaven.
-A person who sees through the illusion of opposites is called ‘liberated or enlightened’.
+A person who sees through the illusion of opposites is called ‘liberated’.
 When we see past the manmade sense of opposite pairs, we no longer try to manipulate them and are freed of their conflict and warring natures.
 Our thinking and consciousness rise above them both; beyond their influence.

 In the Presence of God there are no boundaries; there are no dividing lines.
 There are only joining lines, uniting lines.
 There is no separation between the water and the land.
 The shoreline is an amalgamation, or a fusion, where the ocean touches the land.
-There are no boundaries between countries or states, but only a line on a map or other manmade demarcation indicating where they touch; where they connect.
+There are no boundaries between countries or states, only a manmade line on a map based upon a manmade decision.

 This is what Jesus spoke about in the verse from St. Thomas – when all we can see is union around us, when we can experience harmony in everything that we perceive, and when we discover the oneness of all, which transcends and includes the opposites that our minds want to create, then we have found the Kingdom of Heaven.
 “Thy Kingdom come, on earth as it is in heaven.”

-God has been teaching this lesson through all the great teachers.
+I believe God has been teaching this lesson through all the great teachers over the ages.